xfsnow/xfsnow.github.io/en/20120625_further_discussion.md

 Category: __Database__

-Introduction: This article delves into the implementation of tree structures in relational databases using the Nested Set Model.
+Summary: This article delves into the implementation of tree structures in relational databases using the Nested Set Model.
 Based on Mike Hillyer's classic model, performance is optimized by adding a node depth field, providing a complete implementation scheme for CRUD operations.

 ---------